hotwax/oms-documentation/deployment&configuration/oms/ShopifyIntegration/SetupMappings.md

 There is some defualt mapping data that needs to be included when connecting a Shopify store to ensure that data flows smoothly between both systems with correct mappings.

 If you're only using the default "SHOP" Shopify Shop ID, this data can be imported directly.
+However, for multiple Shopify stores, input the data individually for each store.
+The Shopify Shop ID will change and obtainable from the header of the View Shopify Shop page in OMS.
+Hint: The value in bigger font size.

 **Product Type Mappings**
 ```